mitre/caldera/README.md

 CALDERA works by attaching abilities to an adversary and running the adversary in an operation.
 Full documentation for this system can be found in [the wiki](https://github.com/mitre/caldera/wiki).

+## Pardon our dust!
+CALDERA is an actively developed project, and many features are subject to change.
+In April 2019 we released a new version of CALDERA that made much of our old documentation obsolete, leading to some confusion over CALDERA's current capabilities.
+For more information on this change, please read our [CALDERA 2.0](https://github.com/mitre/caldera/wiki/CALDERA-2.0) page on the wiki.

 ## Requirements

 * Python 3.5.3+